 Webcast: Apple Inc. (AAPL) 4 for 1 Stock Split: What You Need to Know About Your Stock & Options Positions

 Pattern Day Trader Rule

-A margin call is issued on an account when certain equity requirements aren’t met when using margins.
+A margin call is issued on an account when specific equity requirements aren’t met when using margins.
 When a margin call is issued, you will receive a notification via the secure Message Center in the affected account.
-There are several types of margin calls and each one requires quick action.
+There are several types of margin calls, each requiring quick action.

 Learn more about margin trading and various margin strategies.

 Margin calls are quick and require you to take prompt action.
-You can either close positions purchased on margin or deposit cash by ACH or wire.
-To use ACH, you must be able by connected a bank account.
-Most banks can be connected immediately.
-However, if you’re asked to look for test deposits in your bank account, you’ll be unable to transfer money right away.
+You can close positions purchased on margin or deposit cash by ACH or wire.
+To use ACH, you must be able by connected to a bank account.
+You can connect to most banks immediately.
+However, if you’re asked to look for test deposits in your bank account, you’ll be unable to transfer money instantly.
 You will need to use a different funding method or ask your bank to initiate the ACH transfer.

 Other ways to meet a margin call: